DGross245/42-CPP-Modules/C04/README.md

     ```

 - **Exercise 02: Abstract class**
-  - Description: Changes the Animal class so nobody can instantiate it.
+  - Description: changes the Animal class so nobody can instantiate it.
   - Usage:
     ```bash
     cd ex02